jaskirat2/Skyline/README.md

 # Skyline
 ### Weather forecasting android application with simple and responsive user interface.
+Data is fetched from openweathermap.org API
 ### -> When we launch this application, first of all a cool splashscreen with animations appears.
 ![1](https://user-images.githubusercontent.com/44981613/95296576-a3bb2680-0896-11eb-957b-f8081cddf451.jpg)
 ### -> It shows real time weather report of user's current location.